Bletchley Park is open daily. You can book your ticket online or purchase a ticket when you arrive.

 There is a lot to see and do here at Bletchley Park!
-In addition to our lovely park, we also have a children’s play area for the little ones to explore.
+In addition to our lovely outdoor spaces, we also have a children’s play area for the little ones to explore.
 Our children’s trails provide hours of engaging and educational entertainment for young members of your group.
 Under 12s visit for free.
 Take a look at our families page for further information.

 How do I find out if anything special is happening at Bletchley Park?

 All the information about our events and activities that are open to the public can be found on our What’s On pages.
 Most events are included with the price of admission, or by using your Annual Pass, but there are some events which require an additional charge.

 Are dogs allowed?